Taliik/crate-spark-pipeline/README.md

 ### Choosing a Model

-The next step in is choosing a model.
+The next step is choosing a model.
 There are many models that researchers and data scientists have created over the years.
 Some are very well suited for image data, others for sequences (like text, or music), some for numerical data, others for text-based data.